 Making your customer service more human will go a long way in delivering excellent customer service.

 In today’s day and age, attention spans are shorter than ever before (and just getting worse).
 There are theories that the human attention span is shorter than that of a goldfish: eight seconds for humans as opposed to nine seconds for the fish.

 But whether or not the human attention span is actually shorter than that of a goldfish isn’t the point.
 The point is that humans have a really hard time sustaining attention.
 And this is all exacerbated by the fact that we live in a distraction-rich world, largely thanks to social media.

 With attention spans shrinking and the amount of information increasing, customer support professionals get caught in the cross-fire.

 Customers are impatient—more impatient than ever—and their expectations for fast and accurate support have grown immensely as a result.
 It’s a matter of seconds before a customer goes from happy to annoyed if they don’t get the level of support they expect, in the time they planned to wait for it.

 So what’s a customer support professional to do?
 The answer: set expectations and prioritize being speedy.

-In order to set the right expectations for support, customer service teams simply need to over communicate what the average wait time for support is.
+In order to set the right expectations for support, excellent customer service teams simply need to over-communicate what the average wait time for support is.
 Use reports and measure how long it typically takes for your team to reply to a customer, then be transparent.